 Before focusing on innovation and creativity, take a look at where your organization stands through Maslow’s safety and belonging and Herzberg’s hygiene factors.
 If those are lacking, you certainly can not expected a motivated workforce.

 Look beyond their respective Amazon book sales rank and if in the 1950s is was good enough for Herzberg to ask, “How do you motivate employees?”
 I think it is equally relevant 60 years later.
-Plus most of what you are reading relies on both Maslow and Herzberg’s pioneering thoughts.
+Plus most of what you read rely upon pioneering thoughts of both Maslow and Herzberg’s.

 Where Ideas May Come